-A Girl's Trip: Tiffany Haddish's Unbelievable Journey Before She Ran Away With the Spotlight
+A Girl's Trip: Tiffany Haddish's Unbelievable Journey to Stardom

 She's come a long way from Kevin Hart, whom she met at the Laugh Factory, giving her $300 to get a hotel room when he found out she was living in her car.
 "But it's crazy, because the next day I got a phone call and was offered an apartment," Haddish told Vanity Fair.
 "I go look at it, and it's like the most raggediest apartment you could ever imagine, it was just nasty and disgusting, roaches everywhere, cigarette stains in the carpet, the walls are all yellow from whatever, whoever was living there before smoking so much.
 It was just disgusting.
 The stove was full of roaches and the refrigerator was broken.
 It was all bad.
 The guy was like, 'It's $550 a month,' and I was like, 'It's perfect!
 I'll take it!'"

-Hart, whom she'll be on the big screen with in Night School, out Sept.
-28, also got Haddish her first big TV role, on his sitcom Real Husbands of Hollywood.
-So he obviously believed in her.
+Hart also got Haddish her first big TV role, on his sitcom Real Husbands of Hollywood, so he obviously believed in her.
+(She tried to pay him back the $300 when they made Night School, but Hart refused.
+"He's like, 'I don't want your money.
+Just know your lines and be good in this damn movie.'")

 In 2014 she debuted as the backstage correspondent on Arsenio Hall's return to late-night TV, installing a stripper pole in the green room so that men could do the performing for a change, challenging Chance the Rapper to a rap battle in Japanese, and encouraging Clay Aiken to make out with her to make Arsenio jealous.

-Note: (This story was originally published March 6, 2018, at 6 a.m.
-PT and updated Sept.
-27, 2018, at 4 a.m.)